Looking for a simple drink to mix up at home? This Vodka Sour Cocktail packs a lot of flavor with just 3 simple ingredients.

 With just fresh lemon, some sweetener, and vodka required, you can make this anytime, and enjoyed it all throughout the year!
-Its ease and powerful taste have made this simple drink my go-to when it comes to fresh, but strong cocktail recipes.
+Its ease and powerful taste have made this simple, easy homemade cocktail recipe my go-to when it comes to fresh, but strong cocktail recipes.

 I highly recommend using fresh lemon for the best flavor.
 You should get all the juice you need out of 1 lemon, and still have extra for garnish.

 - Lemon.
 Fresh lemon juice is highly recommended!
 On average, you can make about 3 of these cocktails from just 1 lemon.

 - Simple Syrup.
 To balance out the sour lemon.
 You can buy it at the store or make your own!

 This cocktail has tons of fresh flavor, and is best off with a non-flavored vodka to allow those flavors to shine!

 That being said, if you have a citrus-flavored vodka, like lemon, lime, or orange, that will work here in a pinch.